djvill/APLS/doc/how-to-use/search.md

 {: .try-it }
 > To search for the word "yes" occurring at the beginning of speaker turns:
 > 1. Go to the [_search_ page](https://apls.pitt.edu/labbcat/search).
-> 1. Select the `timing` project in the layer selection menu and click the checkbox for the <span class="layer">turn</span> layer to make the turn input field appear.
+> 1. Select the `timing` project in the layer selector and click the checkbox for the <span class="layer">turn</span> layer to make the turn input field appear.
 > 1. Click the lock icon on the left side of the turn input field.
 > 1. Enter `yes` into the orthography input field.
 > 1. Click the _Search_ button.